BlaineAndersonDev/Rails5_2018_Skeleton/README.md

         validates :email, presence: true, length: { maximum: 255 }, format: { with: VALID_EMAIL_REGEX }, uniqueness: { case_sensitive: false }
       end
   ~~~~
+  * During this section you will create an index migration for email.
+Your tests will **NOT** be red as stated because we built them seperately in RSpec (as far as I understand it).
+This will likely be covered later on.